 Mozambique - eCommerceMozambique - eCommerce

 OverviewAccording to the World Bank, 9% of the Mozambican population had access to the internet in 2015.
-Though the number is small in comparison to other countries, it is growing due to the growth of low-cost smart phones.
-The Electronic Transactions Law approved in January 2017 provides the legal framework for developing ecommerce.
+Though the number is small in comparison to other countries, it is growing with the advenet of low-cost smart phones.
+The Electronic Transactions Law approved in January 2017 provides the legal framework for developing e-commerce.

-Current Market TrendsEcommerce is just developing, and Mozambicans are still very skeptical about uploading personal information to make transactions online.
-Many Mozambicans do not have access to credit or debit cards and therefore cannot shop online.
-Ecommerce is also hampered by the lack of shipping to locations outside of the major cities.
+The e-Commerce industry is just starting in Mozambique, there are few options available as many Mozambicans do not have access to credit or debit cards and therefore cannot shop online.
+E-commerce is also hampered by the lack of shipping to locations outside of the major cities.

 Domestic eCommerce (B2C)Domestic online sales transactions are currently insignificant but expected to grow with the emergence of an urban middle class.